YusukeHosonuma/UserDefaultsBrowser/README.md

 **Note:**

-We recommend to use [SwiftUI-Simulator](https://github.com/YusukeHosonuma/SwiftUI-Simulator), if you use it in an app built with SwiftUI.
+We recommend to use [SwiftUI-Simulator](https://github.com/YusukeHosonuma/SwiftUI-Simulator), if you use it in an app built with SwiftUI.<br>
 (This feature is also included)

 ## Supported types